Fight-or-flight response: Varieties of responses

 Animals respond to threats in many complex ways.
 Rats, for instance, try to escape when threatened but will fight when cornered.
 Some animals stand perfectly still so that predators will not see them.
 Many animals freeze or play dead when touched in the hope that the predator will lose interest.

 Other animals have alternative self-protection methods.
 Some species of cold-blooded animals change color swiftly to camouflage themselves.
 These responses are triggered by the sympathetic nervous system, but, in order to fit the model of fight or flight, the idea of flight must be broadened to include escaping capture either in a physical or sensory way.
 Thus, flight can be disappearing to another location or just disappearing in place, and fight and flight are often combined in a given situation.

 The fight or flight actions also have polarity – the individual can either fight against or flee from something that is threatening, such as a hungry lion, or fight for or fly towards something that is needed, such as the safety of the shore from a raging river.

 A threat from another animal does not always result in immediate fight or flight.
 There may be a period of heightened awareness, during which each animal interprets behavioral signals from the other.
 Signs such as paling, piloerection, immobility, sounds, and body language communicate the status and intentions of each animal.
 There may be a sort of negotiation, after which fight or flight may ensue, but which might also result in playing, mating, or nothing at all.
 An example of this is kittens playing: each kitten shows the signs of sympathetic arousal, but they never inflict real damage.

+In criminal law

+Acute stress response is a common issue in self-defense criminal cases.
+Expert opinions are usually required if the defender's fault becomes the focus of the case.